Suor/battle-brothers-stdlib/README.md

 #### `poly(tries, prob)`

-Returns a number of successful rolls of total `tries` ones, each having a given probability of success.
+Returns a number of successes from `tries` rolls, each having the given probability of success.
 This always returns an integer number from 0 to `tries` with an average value of `tries * prob`.
 ```squirrel
 // Flip a coin 10 times
 local count = Rand.poly(10, 0.5);